 Account-Based Sales (ABS) is the hottest trend in enterprise sales strategies now.
 It’s a strategy that focuses all of your attention towards landing that one whale of a client/customer (account).

-The goal is to create unified and focused activity, ultimately aligning your sales and marketing teams working together in a joint effort
+The goal is to create unified and focused activity, ultimately aligning your sales and Account-based marketing teams working together in a joint effort

 Usually, there’s a lot of confusion around what it means for marketing to support an ABS strategy and how sales should support marketing.
 Both the teams must work on specific accounts Intandemly.

 From the sales perspective, account-based means identifying and targeting a specific individual in a specific company, with a specific role, pain-point, and title.
 ABS (Account-Based Sales) is hyper-focused and built around forming a person-to-person relationship

 From the marketing perspective, Account-Based means identifying the right type of company in the right region, vertical, stage and size, to host individual whom the sales team is targeting.
 ABM (Account-Based Marketing) is a micro-campaign targeted to a micro-ICP.

 We at Intandemly believe this Account-Based strategy will only work if ABM & ABS go hand in hand.
 Hence, Account-Based Alignment (ABA).
 Now, without further ado let’s dive in.